Jakejamesreid/apex-digital-media/README.md

 not considered as important to have.
 4. The admin dashboard is not implmented due to time constraints.
 This part was an integral part of the website but unfortunately there was not enough time to implement it.
 Instead emails are sent to the admin to notify them of user requests.
+5. User account is not created on subscription.
+Instead the user has to register before subscribing.

 ***